 Contents of history blog posts

-Contents page for all of Memoirs Of A Metro Girl’s history posts
+All of Memoirs Of A Metro Girl’s history posts in one place

 Newest posts at the top, with special walks highlighted in pink…

 The Elfin Oak | A whimsical visit to fairyland in Kensington Gardens.
 Wooden sculpture.
 1930s.

 A relic of Lambeth industry | The former Royal Doulton building.
 Former offices.
 19th century.

 Atlas House, Cheapside: Italianate architecture, Greek gods and insurance.
 Georgian office block, 19th century.

 Lawyers, lakes and lost villas: The story of Richard Shawe and Casino House of Dulwich.
 19th century grave and park.

 The forgotten milkmaids and cows of St James’s and Green Park.
 History of royal parks in the 17th-19th century.

 London pride | Celebrating the capital’s women of World War II for VE Day 75.
 Mini biographies of London’s World War II heroines.

 Shoreditch Town Hall | Electricity, boxing, music hall and gangsters in 150 years of history.
 Former Victorian town hall.
 19th century.